Unified matrix-vector wave equation, reciprocity and representations: Introduction

-The two-way wave equation has been used by many authors as the starting point for decomposition into one-way wave equations for coupled downgoing and upgoing waves.
-This has been used for example for modelling in layered media \citep{Kennett79GJRAS, Kennett81GJRAS}, wide-angle one-way propagation in laterally variant media \citep{Fishman84JMP, Weston89JMP, Fishman92JMP}, reciprocity theorems for one-way wave fields \citep{Wapenaar96GJI1, Thomson2015GJI1, Thomson2015GJI2}, generalised Bremmer series representations for reflection data \citep{Corones75JMAA, Haines96JMP, Wapenaar96GJI2, Hoop96JMP} and seismic interferometry \citep{Wapenaar2003GEO}.
+The matrix-vector wave equation has been used by many authors as the starting point for decomposition into coupled wave equations for downgoing and upgoing waves, for example for modelling in horizontally layered media \citep{Kennett79GJRAS, Kennett81GJRAS}, wide-angle propagation in laterally variant media \citep{Fishman84JMP, Weston89JMP, Fishman92JMP}, reciprocity theorems for coupled down- and upward propagating waves \citep{Wapenaar96GJI1, Thomson2015GJI1, Thomson2015GJI2}, generalised Bremmer series representations for reflection data \citep{Corones75JMAA, Haines96JMP, Wapenaar96GJI2, Hoop96JMP} and seismic interferometry \citep{Wapenaar2003GEO}.